 In this context, a conflict of interest exists when a fellow undertakes an activity which may conflict, or reasonably be perceived by a third party as conflicting with the interests of ECDC or the European Union, including anything which calls the independence and transparency of ECDC into question.
-If a conflict of interest should arise during their assignment, fellows should immediately report this to their supervisor and to the respective head scientific coordinator (EPIET or EUPHEM).
-In the event that an international assignment for a fellow is proposed (see Article 10 on international assignments), the supervisor and head scientific coordinator shall require the fellow to complete a declaration of interest, which they (the supervisor and head scientific coordinator) shall then review in order to determine whether there are any conflicting interests.
-If a conflict of interest is identified, then the international assignment cannot be approved.
+If a conflict of interest should arise during their assignment, fellows should immediately report this to their supervisor and to the Head of Fellowship Programme.
+In the event that an international assignment for a fellow is proposed (see Article 10 on international assignments), the fellow shall complete a declaration of interest, which the supervisor and Head of Fellowship Programme shall review in order to determine whether there are any conflicting interests hindering the international assignment.
 Completed declarations shall be filed for reference.